QwikDev/fontless/README.md

-# fontless
+# fonts

-Add automatic font optimization to any framework.
+Add automatic font optimization to your Qwik project.